Snapshot

 Q: How do I search for specific snapshots?

 A: Use the --search option with a regex pattern to filter snapshots.
+The search behavior depends on the resource type:

 Example: